Skip to main content

 Financial

-The costs associated with cancer screening restrict participation for some people with disabilities.
-Although BreastScreen Victoria offers a free service and many GPs bulk bill for cervical screens, costs associated with organising specialised taxis and employing a carer or support person to assist with the journey can be prohibitive.
+The costs associated with cancer screening restrict participation for some people with disability.
+Although many cancer screening services themselves are free, costs associated with cancer screening access, including booking taxis or booking support people, can be prohibitive.

 Access